yiruyang2025/yiruyang2025.github.io/_projects/5_project.md

 **Two Key Metrics**

   - ROC-AUC
+    - Does the learned score separate physical from unphysical samples across thresholds?
   - Poincaré section consistency
     - 📍 Recover the same phase-space section geometry as the true dynamical system.